Data Protection Laws provide certain rights in favour of Data Subjects. The rights in question (“Data Subject Rights”) are as follows:

 - The right to obtain the restriction of processing of Personal Data may be relevant if a person contests the accuracy of their Personal Data and its accuracy is being verified; when the processing is unlawful and a person requests that use of the Personal Data is restricted and where they do not want erasure instead; or when we no longer need to process the Personal Data but the person concerned requires the Personal Data to be retained in case of future legal claims.

 - The right to data portability where the Personal Data is Processed by us based on consent or based on a contract and by automated means (as relevant).
 This right allows individuals to have their Personal Data transferred to another Data Controller where it is technically feasible to do so.

 - Rights relating to automated decision making including profiling (as relevant) if this has a legal or other significant effect on the individual – this right allows individuals in certain circumstances to access certain safeguards against the risk that a potentially damaging decision is taken without human intervention.

-Any Data Subject wishing to exercise their Data Subject Rights should write to the HBFI Data Protection Officer, Treasury Building, Grand Canal Street, Dublin or email dpo@HBFI.ie
+Any Data Subject wishing to exercise their Data Subject Rights should write to the HBFI Data Protection Officer, Treasury Dock, North Wall Quay, Dublin 1, D01 A9T8 or email dpo@HBFI.ie